compgenomr/book/09-chip-seq-analysis.md

 <p class="caption">(\#fig:peak-quality-counts-plot)Percentage of ChIP reads in called peaks.
 Higher percentage indicates higher ChIP quality.</p>
 </div>

-The Figure \@ref(fig:peak-quality-counts-plot) shows that the ChIP sample is clearly enriched in the peak regions.
+Figure \@ref(fig:peak-quality-counts-plot) shows that the ChIP sample is clearly enriched in the peak regions.
 The percentage of reads in peaks will depend on the quality of the antibody (strength of enrichment), and the size of peaks which are bound by the protein of interest.